luna-protocol/pairing-test/README.md

 - Use `https://crawler-test.com` as the base domain
 - Feel free to rearrange as you like!
 The only requirement is the CLI interface.
-- Whether we use concurrency is up to you!
-But explain your reasoning.
 - Try and avoid libraries. `npm install webcrawler` is not a valid solution!

 ##  Running the repos